tvheadend/tvheadend/docs/property/change_parameters.md

 *Change parameters* flag is turned on and a parameter (permission flags, all types of profiles, channel tags and ranges) for an entry is not set the parameter (value, list or range) is cleared (unset).
-This allows the previous/next matching entry in the sequence to set it.
+This allows the next matching entry (if any) in the sequence to set it.

 For example, say you have a wildcard account with the theme set to Gray, and an admin account with the Blue theme.
 Unchecking the theme checkbox